arabaya3/Agent--test/Core_Pipline/README.md

 - Email tools: retrieve emails by IDs, sender, subject, date ranges; view and extract attachments
 - Calendar tools: query meetings by date, date range, organizer, or subject
-- Meeting tools: look up meetings by ID or title, fetch participation/attendance, and retrieve transcripts
+- Meeting tools: look up meetings by ID or title, fetch participation/attendance, and retrieve transcripts (saved to `saved_transcripts/`)
 - OneDrive tools: list, download, upload files; view items shared with you (delegated)

 All tools are CLI-based and run directly from the terminal.